Capstone-2023-Amanda-Gabe/API/README.md

 🧗🏽**Mission Statement**

-At [App Name], our mission is to empower to express their unique style through thoughtful outfit planning effortlessly.
+At [App Name], our mission is to empower people to express their unique style through thoughtful outfit planning effortlessly.
 We believe in simplifying daily routines by offering a seamless platform that combines fashion, convenience, and personalized recommendations.
 Our commitment is to inspire confidence, enhance creativity, and make every day a runway for self-expression.

 🧑🏽‍💻**Problem Statement**